jaspervrugt/DREAM_LOA/README.md

-# DREAM_LOA: Limits of Acceptability with DREAM algorithm: MATLAB and Python Toolboxes
+# DREAM_LOA: Limits of Acceptability with DREAM algorithm: MATLAB and Python code

 ## Description

 DiffeRential Evolution Adaptive Metropolis (DREAM) algorithm with Limits of Acceptability (LOA) sampling.
-The MATLAB and Python toolboxes delineate the behavioural solution space of set-theoretic likelihood functions used within the GLUE LOA framework \citep{beven1992,beven2001,beven2006,beven2014}.
-The algorithm builds on the DREAM$_\text{(ABC)}$ algorithm of \cite{sadegh2014} and enhances significantly the accuracy and CPU-efficiency of Bayesian inference with GLUE.
+The MATLAB and Python toolboxes delineate the behavioural solution space of set-theoretic likelihood functions used within the Generalized Likelihood Uncertainty Estimation (GLUE) LOA framework (Beven 1992, 2001, 2006, 2014).
+The algorithm builds on the DREAM$_{(ABC)}$ algorithm of Sadegh and Vrugt (2014) and enhances significantly the accuracy and CPU-efficiency of Bayesian inference with GLUE.
 In particular it is shown how lack of adequate sampling in the model space might lead to unjustified model rejection.

 ## Getting Started